 Straight European Lacing

-• Begin straight across on the outside (grey section) and in through the bottom eyelets.
+• Begin straight across on the outside (grey section) and feed in through both bottom eyelets.

-• The left (blue) end crosses diagonally on the inside, then straight across on the outside.
+• The left (blue) end runs diagonally on the inside and feeds out, then runs straight across on the outside and feeds in.

-• The right (yellow) end crosses diagonally on the inside at a steeper angle, then straight across on the
+• The right (yellow) end similarly runs diagonally on the inside and feeds out, then runs straight across on the outside and feeds in.

-• Alternate with left and right ends until lacing is completed.
+• Alternate with the left and right ends until lacing is completed.